ONCache: A Cache-Based Low-Overhead Container Overlay Network: ONCache

 \subsection{Cache Compatibility}

-\textbf{Handling various traffics.} ONCache is designed to accelerate the inter-host container traffic, and is not responsible for other types of traffic, including intra-host container traffic, container-to-host-IP traffic, container-to-external-IP traffic, etc. These traffic is handled by the fallback overlay network.
+\textbf{Work with various traffic.} ONCache is designed to accelerate inter-host container traffic and is not responsible for other types of traffic, such as intra-host container traffic, container-to-host-IP traffic, or container-to-external-IP traffic.
+These types of traffic are handled by the fallback overlay network.

-The ClusterIP Service~\cite{service} in Kubernetes helps containers to access a set of containers offering the same functionality by a single ClusterIP.
-It is a special overlay traffic, which utilizes packet mangling on its data path.
-Such Service usually relies on iptables or IPVS on the sender host for load balancing and DNAT.
-However, ONCache's fast path naturally bypasses iptables and IPVS.
-Nevertheless, ONCache can support ClusterIP as how Cilium does: implementing load balancing and DNAT by eBPF programs and maps~\cite{ciliumclusterip}.
-This functionality can be inserted before packet filtering in Egress/Ingress-Prog and be compatible with the cache-based fast path.
+The ClusterIP Service~\cite{service} in Kubernetes facilitates container access to a group of containers providing the same functionality via a single ClusterIP.
+Typically, such services rely on netfilter or IPVS (IP Virtual Server)~\cite{ipvs} on the sender host for load balancing and Destination Network Address Translation (DNAT).
+However, ONCache's fast path bypasses netfilter and IPVS.
+Nevertheless, ONCache can support ClusterIP akin to Cilium's approach: implementing load balancing and DNAT by eBPF programs and maps~\cite{ciliumclusterip}.
+This functionality can be integrated in Egress/Ingress-Prog and be compatible with the cache-based fast path.

-\textbf{Enforcing various policies.} For filter policies that match on packet fields other than 5-tuple, such as DSCP, ONCache can extend the key of the filter cache and easily support various filters.
-The overhead of these filters can be eliminated because the \emph{invariance property} still holds.
-Data-plane policies, such as rate limiting, quality of service (QoS) can work together with ONCache.
-In Linux, they are enforced by the traffic control program, \emph{tc}. \emph{tc} is compatible with TC eBPF programs.
+\textbf{Work with data-plane policies.} Data-plane policies, such as rate limiting and quality of service (QoS) seamlessly integrate with ONCache.
+In Linux, these policies are implemented by queuing disciplines (qdiscs).
+ONCache's fast path does not bypass the qdiscs of the host interface.

-\textbf{Policies not supported by ONCache.} Packet-based filters match on the hash of the overlay packet~\cite{zhuo2019slim} and do not exhibit any \emph{invariance property}.
-For stateful packet filters without a \emph{steady state}, there does not exist a final decision that remains unchanged until the end of a flow.
-ONCache does not natively support such packet filters.
-Nevertheless, one can still implement such filters using eBPF case by case.
+\textbf{Filters not supported by ONCache.} Packet-based filters that match on the hash of the overlay packet~\cite{zhuo2019slim} do not exhibit any invariance property.
+Besides, while all stateful filters in netfilter~\cite{ayuso2006netfilter}, OVS~\cite{ovsconntrack}, Cilium~\cite{ciliumconntrack} have an established state, there may exist stateful filters without an established state.
+ONCache does not natively support such filters, because there is no invariant filter decision that can be cached.
+Nonetheless, it is feasible to implement such filters in eBPF case by case.